willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset displays are black

 * Check your PC performance and stability
-    * Check the Task Manager to see if any processes are maxing out your PC's CPU, GPU and/or disk drives.
+    * Use the Task Manager to see if any processes are maxing out your PC's CPU, GPU, and/or disk drives.
-    * Check the Applications and System Event Logs in Windows (using Event Viewer) to see if you have an app that is frequently crashing and generating Windows Error Reporting (WER) reports.
+    * Look at the Applications and System Event Logs in Windows (using Event Viewer) to see if you have an app that is frequently crashing and generating Windows Error Reporting (WER) reports.
-    * Make sure Windows is up-to-date by checking Windows Update.
-You may have to click "Check for Updates" multiple times.
+    * Check Windows Update to make sure your version of Windows is current.
+You may have to select "Check for Updates" multiple times.
 * Check app and game stability
-    * Check that your PC meets the minimum system requirements to run the app/game that is stuttering or otherwise non-performant.
+    * Ensure that your PC meets the minimum system requirements to run any app/game that is not performing correctly.
-    * Double check your GPU driver version: Make sure it's recent, but also pay attention to any new performance and compatibility issues and regressions on brand new drivers.
+    * Make sure your GPU driver version is recent, and check for any new performance and compatibility issues and regressions on new drivers.
-    * For SteamVR apps and games, make sure SteamVR and the Windows Mixed Reality for SteamVR components are up to date.
+    * If you are using SteamVR apps and games, make sure SteamVR and the Windows Mixed Reality for SteamVR components are up to date.
 * Check HDMI adapter compatibility
     * Make sure that the HDMI cable is plugged in all the way.
     * If you're using an HDMI adapter (for example, a Mini DisplayPort to HDMI adapter), make sure it is compatible with Windows Mixed Reality.
-The adapter must support HDMI 2.0, and there are many older adapters that only support 1080p which is not sufficient for Windows Mixed Reality.
+The adapter must support HDMI 2.0, and there are many older adapters that only support 1080p.
 See [Recommended adapters for Windows Mixed Reality](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/recommended-adapters-for-windows-mixed-reality-capable-pcs).
-    * Connect the HDMI adapter to your PC before connecting the headset to the adapter, especially if you're using a USB-C to HDMI adapter.
-Plug order can be important.
+    * Plug order can be important.
+Connect the HDMI adapter to your PC before connecting the headset to the adapter, especially if you're using a USB-C to HDMI adapter.
-    * If you're using extension cables, try removing them.
+    * Try removing extension cables if you are using them.
 * Check graphics card and driver compatibility
     * Try your PC's HDMI port with a PC monitor.
 Some PCs may have more than one HDMI port, and not all of them may be active.
     * If your PC has both an integrated graphics processing unit (iGPU) and a discrete graphics processing unit (dGPU), make sure that you are plugged into your dGPU's HDMI port.<br> ![HDMI Ports](images/HP_HDMI_Ports_s.png)